KinFeiW/Covid19Project/README.md

 1. With increased in the percentage of population fully vaccinated from 63% to 65% and booster, the cases plunged and the trendline changed to negative slope.

 **Conclusion**
 1. Both death and positive case scatter plots have similar trend at 40% & 55% population vaccinated.
-55% of population vaccinated on 9-Sept-2021 but there was a cluster of positive △7-Days AVG death and positive cases which could be from people whom vaccine's effectiveness has wore off after 4~6 months from their second vaccination done during Jan-2021.
+55% of population vaccinated on 9-Sept-2021 but there was a cluster of positive △7-Days AVG death which could be from people whom vaccine's effectiveness has wore off after 4~6 months from their second vaccination done during Jan-2021.
 2. Despite there was a high surge in the number of positive cases between Dec-2021 and Mid-Jan 2022, the △7-Days AVG death cases did not surge as drastically as △7-Days AVG positive cases.
 3. New variant of covid virus can cause an increased of positive cases despite on the high percentage rate of vaccination in the country.
 4. Comparing in Jan-2021 which has a low percentage of population vaccinated with the high percentage rate of vaccination in Jan-2022, the number of death cases did reduce ~20%.